Micro Python is one of the offline editors available for use with the micro:bit

 MicroPython is a version of the popular Python programming language for devices like the micro:bit.
 It’s free software: creating, maintaining and documenting MicroPython is the work of an international team of volunteers.

-There are four ways to use MicroPython on the micro:bit.
+There are many ways to use MicroPython on the micro:bit.
+You can use:

-- Use your regular editor to create Python files and a suite of command line tools to interact with the device (for advanced users only).
+- Your regular editor to create Python files and a suite of command line tools to interact with the device (for advanced users only).

 MicroPython on the micro:bit is easy.